ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 ```

-Use the Ansible script trex_setup.yml to setup the trex server system.
+Use the Ansible playbook trex_setup.yml to setup the trex server system.
 ```
-$sudo ansible-playbook trex_setup.yml
+$sudo ansible-playbook ~/RHEL_NIC_QUALIFICATION/ansible/trex_setup.yml
 ```

-#### 2.1.2 Setup the Device Under Test (DUT)
+#### 2.1.2 Setup the DUT

 Assuming DUT has been freshly installed with RHEL8.